 If the board has already a firmware installed and this is the first-time connection to your PC, then Windows will install the USB driver for the STorM32 board.
 This can take quite some time.
 Do NOT interrupt the install process.

-- Download the newest firmware, unzip it and run the GUI, in this example the o323BGCTool_v067e.exe program.
+- Download the newest firmware, unzip it and run the GUI, in this example the o323BGCTool_v222e.exe program.
 It does not matter what the currently installed firmware is; you use the GUI that comes with the firmware zip file.
 Get the zip file from here: Downloads.

 - In the GUI select the tab on the very right hand side and select the hardware revision of your board.
 This does change the firmware file to be used in the field below.
 Double-check that the latest firmware version is selected.

 - Now select the COM port of the USB-TTL adapter.
 This is done with the selector in the middle of the screen, NOT the selector in the bottom left!
 Click on the drop down box to see all currently available COM ports.
 Since we do not have connected the USB-TTL adapter to the computer yet, the new one appearing when plugging in the USB-TTL adapter will be the one to use.
 Hence remember that list of ports to identify the new one in the next step.

 - Plug in the USB-TTL adapter and click again on the selector to see the updated list of available COM ports.
 Select the new one.

-- The board has two buttons, the boot and reset button.
+- The v1.x boards have two buttons, the boot and reset button.
 When the board is started, the very first thing the microcontroller does is to check if the boot button is currently pressed.
 If it is, then the bootloader mode is entered, else normal operation starts.
 The best way of entering the bootloader mode is to press the boot button and while it is pressed to press and release the reset button to initiate a hard reset.